ODonnellM/clickLight/README.md

 #### Requirements

-* image with an assoicated image map
+* image with an associated image map
 * `<img>` wrapped in `<div>` tag
-* `<area>` tags you want managed by clicklight are recquired to have a `data-cl-uid="userSetID"` on each.
+* `<area>` tags you want managed by clicklight are required to have a `data-cl-uid="userSetID"` on each.

 #### Installation